 The television-tight, and intimate performance, combined with the amusement of whiny royalty, attracted the attention of an always hungry, international, music media.
 Newspapers and magazines made Led Zeppelin the rock n roll hero, and Frau Zeppelin the world-wide joke.

-A (Vocal/Guitar)Match Made In “Rock N Roll Heaven.” b/ The Righteous Brothers
+Matches Made In “Rock N Roll” Heaven. b/ The Righteous Brothers

 From the time the Wright Brothers first took flight from the tall sand dunes on North Carolina’s Outer Banks, the Germans, inspired by a need for power and world domination ruled the skies, as a platform from which to deliver their weapons of terror.